Transfix keeps on truckin’, with $42 million in fresh funding led by NEA

 And it says it has also made progress in its ability to integrate more seamlessly with large enterprise customers when it comes to executing their shipments, working with their contracted carriers, and otherwise offering visibility into and analysis about their own supply chains.

-We ask Transfix about paying truckers ahead of when vendors would pay them.
+We asked Transfix about paying truckers ahead of when vendors would pay them.
 When we’d last spoken, it was a small but growing part of the company’s business, and at least one competitor, Trucker Path, recently lined up $30 million in debt to lend to truckers on its platform.

 Might Transfix also be doubling down on its lending business?
 Is that where the money is?